26 Sep 2024

 Understanding the Status Codes in EDI 997

-• A (Accepted): The transaction set was received and processed without errors.
+• A (Accepted): The transaction was received and processed successfully.

-• E (Accepted with Errors): The transaction was received and processed, but it contains minor errors that may not prevent further processing.
+• E (Accepted with Errors): The transaction was received but contains minor errors.

-• R (Rejected): The transaction set was received, but it contains significant errors that require correction before further processing.
+• R (Rejected): The transaction was received but has significant errors preventing processing.

-• P (Partially Accepted): Some transactions in the functional group were accepted, while others were rejected.
+• P (Partially Accepted): Some transactions were accepted, while others were rejected.

 EDI 997 Workflow Example

-Here’s how EDI 997 typically fits into the EDI transaction flow:
+Here’s how EDI 997 typically fits into an EDI transaction flow:

-1. Sender Transmits EDI Document: For example, a supplier sends an EDI 850 Purchase Order to a retailer.
+1. Sender Transmits an EDI Document: A supplier sends an EDI 850 Purchase Order to a retailer.

-2. Receiver Processes the Document: The retailer’s EDI system receives the document and generates an EDI 997 in response.
+2. Receiver Processes the Document: The retailer's system receives the document and generates an EDI 997.

-3. Receiver Sends EDI 997: The retailer sends the EDI 997 back to the supplier, confirming that the purchase order was received and indicating whether the document format was correct.
+3. Receiver Sends EDI 997: The retailer sends the acknowledgment back to the supplier.

-4. Sender Receives EDI 997: The supplier receives the acknowledgment.
-If errors are present, the supplier can review and correct them before resending the purchase order.
+4. Sender Reviews EDI 997: The supplier checks the status.
+If errors are found, they correct and resend the purchase order.

 Best Practices for Using EDI 997

-• Automate Acknowledgments: Integrate EDI 997 into your EDI solution to automatically generate and send acknowledgments as soon as documents are received.
+• Automate Acknowledgments: Integrate EDI 997 into your EDI solution for automatic generation.

-• Establish Clear Expectations: Communicate with your trading partners to set clear guidelines for when and how EDI 997 acknowledgments will be used.
+• Establish Clear Expectations: Set guidelines with trading partners regarding EDI 997 usage.

-• Ensure Proper Mapping: Make sure your EDI system is correctly mapping EDI 997 data to the relevant transactions to avoid confusion or errors.
+• Ensure Proper Mapping: Correctly map EDI 997 data to avoid confusion and errors.

 Conclusion